Jennifer Mary Walker Shay

 In 1966, she became the founding director of the University Field Station (later renamed Delta Marsh Field Station) and was instrumental in equipping the facility.
 She served as President of the Manitoba Naturalists Society (1963-1965) and was a founding member of the Manitoba Museum.
 She was active in numerous environmental issues, including opposition to the flooding of Southern Indian Lake in northern Manitoba by Manitoba Hydro, preservation of a remnant of tallgrass prairie in St. James, and opposition to the building of corporate headquarters for Ducks Unlimited Canada at Oak Hammock Marsh.

-In recognition of her community service, she was named Manitoba Conservationist of the Year by the Shikar-Safari Club International (1970), received the Ernest Thompson Seton Medal from the Manitoba Naturalists Society (1982), was inducted into the Order of Canada (1991), and she received the Centennial Medal (1970), Queen Elizabeth II Golden Jubilee Medal (2002), and Queen Elizabeth II Diamond Jubilee Medal (2012).
+In recognition of her community service, she was named Manitoba Conservationist of the Year by the Shikar-Safari Club International (1970), received the Ernest Thompson Seton Medal from the Manitoba Naturalists Society (1982), was inducted into the Order of Canada (1991), was named a YWCA Woman of Distinction (1997), and received a Centennial Medal (1970), Queen Elizabeth II Golden Jubilee Medal (2002), and Queen Elizabeth II Diamond Jubilee Medal (2012).
 She retired to Yorkshire, England where she lived with her husband Tom Shay.

 She died at Yorkshire on 7 May 2018.
 A collection of her papers is held at the University of Manitoba Archives & Special Collections.
 She was selected posthumously as a Manitoba Woman Trailblazer.